Calculate tips, split bills, and compare percentages instantly.

 Outside the United States, tipping customs vary significantly.
 In many European countries, a service charge is included in the bill and additional tipping is optional, usually just rounding up or leaving small change.
 In Japan, tipping is generally not practiced and can even be considered rude.
 In Australia, tipping is appreciated but not expected.
 The currency selector in this calculator lets you work in whichever currency is relevant to your situation.

 One of the most common questions about tipping is whether you should calculate the tip on the pre-tax or post-tax amount.
-Etiquette experts generally agree that tipping on the pre-tax amount is perfectly acceptable, since the tax goes to the government and not to the restaurant or server.
-However, many people simply tip on the total shown on the bill because it is easier, and the difference is usually small.
+Etiquette experts generally agree that tipping on the pre-tax amount is perfectly acceptable, since the tax goes to the government and not to the restaurant or server., many people simply tip on the total shown on the bill because it is easier, and the difference is usually small.

 For example, on a $100 meal with 8% tax, the post-tax total is $108.
 A 20% tip on the post-tax amount is $21.60, while a 20% tip on the pre-tax amount is $20.00.
 The difference is $1.60, which is relatively minor.
 On larger bills or in higher-tax areas, the difference becomes more noticeable.
 This calculator gives you the option to do it either way, so you can decide what feels right for your situation.

 Splitting the bill evenly is the simplest approach when dining with a group, but it does not always feel fair if people ordered items at very different price points.
 This calculator handles the even-split math, dividing both the tip and the total equally among all diners.
-If you need to split unevenly, you can use the calculator multiple times with different bill amounts representing each person's share of the food, keeping the same tip percentage each time.
+If you split unevenly, you can use the calculator multiple times with different bill amounts representing each person's share of the food, keeping the same tip percentage each time.

 When splitting, the rounding options become especially useful.
 Rounding the per-person total up to the nearest dollar makes it easier for everyone to contribute a clean amount, and it slightly increases the overall tip as a nice bonus for the server.
 Some groups prefer to have one person pay the full bill and then use a payment app to split afterward, in which case the per-person total from this calculator tells each person exactly what to send.